 Eligibility determines whether you can get funded support from your local authority because of your personal needs as a carer.
 The eligibility criteria is set by the Government and is called the National Eligibility Framework.
 This has been put in place to make sure everyone is treated in a consistent way across the country.

 The Care Act 2014 has introduced new national eligibility criteria for carers and this has been in place since April 2015.
 All carers who support someone over the age of 18 are entitled to a carers assessment of their needs.
 (If you're a young or parent carer find out how you can access support here.)

-If the assessment identifies that a carer meets the eligibility threshold, the local authority has a duty to ensure that support is put in place.
+If the assessment identifies that a carer has needs that meet the eligibility threshold, the local authority has a duty to ensure that support is put in place.
 In Derbyshire, Derbyshire County Council have commissioned Derbyshire Carers Association to carry out carers assessments and meet this statutory duty on their behalf.